In other words: How NOT to raise a spoiled brat. (You’re welcome!)

-In my private practice I often see affluent families struggling with wanting to raise "grateful and unspoiled children" despite being wealthy, going on lavish vacations, having beautiful homes and owning the latest gadgets, toys and luxury cars.
-They ask me if it is really possible and my answer is "Yes, but you are going to have to work hard at it."
+In my practice, I often see affluent families struggling with wanting to raise "grateful and unspoiled children" despite being wealthy, going on lavish vacations, having beautiful homes and owning the latest gadgets, toys and luxury cars.
+They ask me if it is really possible and my answer is: "Yes, but you are going to have to work hard at it."
 I call it intentional parenting and it takes discipline to pull it off.

 So, here is my list of the top 10 things around which you need to have clarity and consistent follow through in order to raise unspoiled children.

 Practice delayed gratification and simply not always giving your children what they want, even if you can easily afford it.